Moscowmo/alx-pre_course/README.md

-this is my how my journey so far
+this is it so far I will go harder